kakengloh/tsk/README.md

 ## Description

-`tsk` allows you to create and manage your tasks efficiently with few keystrokes.
+`tsk` allows you to create and manage your tasks efficiently your terminal, so that you can dump your mouse 🖱️

-Features:
+## Why
+Shiny task management web apps often have tons of unnecessary features causing UI glitches which impact our UX 😵‍💫 <br> The huge JS chunks loading and network calls on every smallest action causing feedback delay and it is annoying ⌛

+Personal task management should be as simple as possible, let's build a snappy cli app that doesn't get in our way ✌️

+## Features

-- concise commands with various options
+- Simple and concise commands ✅
-- shell commands auto completion
-- works perfectly fine without internet connection
+- Works without internet connection ✅
-- you own your data (data is stored in your local machine)
-- clean user interface
+- Data stored locally - powered by [BoltDB](https://github.com/etcd-io/bbolt) ✅

 ## Installation